Infomaker/writer-toolbox/README.md

     2.11.2   Added 'i' (pemfile alias) when executing 'login' command.
 Also, filtered listing of instanceId on instanceName enabled
     2.11.3   Altered describeService command, verbosity level -vv output format to json 2.11.4   Added support for different aws regions specified either in the profile or as a command line parameter.
 Defaults to 'eu-west-1'.
+    3.0.0    Breaking changes!
+Removed possibility to specify credentials as parameters, writer-tool now depends on either usage of a credential file or IAM roles (read more here [https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html).
+In addition, support for assuming roles has been added.